retiman/project-euler/README.md

 ## Generate Primes

 Some problems require a pre-computed list of primes.
-To generate them and place the data in `data` (along with other problem specific data sets), run the following command from the project root directory:
+To generate them and place the data in `/.data` (along with other problem specific data sets), run the following command from the project root directory:

     make primes